markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 ```
 > **@TODO** screenshot of the window.document raw HTML

-As you can see from the screen shot we can see our JavaScript representation of our `index.html` file.
+As you can see from the screenshot we can see our JavaScript representation of our `index.html` file.
 This is how we can establish the link between JavaScript and HTML.
 This is important in order for our JavaScript to modify HTML and CSS.

 Again note that window.document looks like HTML, but its actually the JavaScript representation.
 That leads us the Document Object Model which is also known as the DOM.